 The third Award was 1st Re-Accreditation on May 2, 2013 (44th overall in the State).

-As of September 24, 2015, there are 198 police departments and universities participating in the MPAC program.
-59 departments are accredited.
-Swansea is one of these 59.
+September 6, 2018, there are 216 police departments and universities participating in the MPAC program.
+78 departments are accredited.
+Swansea is one of these 78.

 In order for our Department to be recognized as a Re-Accredited Agency, the Swansea Police Department has requested an on-site assessment by the Massachusetts Police Accreditation Commission.